 1931 - ** 1/2

-Thanks to the light touch of director Gregory (MY MAN GODFREY) this soggy farce is pretty light on its feet, even with all that dead air and early sound hiss and TCM's print all but faded to gray.
-Mary Astor stars as the martyrishly modern wife who comes home from a trip abroad to find her husband, Don (Robert Ames) wanting a divorce and planning to marry a blonde golddigger (Noel Francis) with a claw-hooked mother (Gladys Gale).
-Once again, the gender neutral fuddy-duddy-isms of Edward Everett Horton (the pre-code Michael Cera?) attempt to liven the stiltedness.
-When Horton comes to pick Mary Astor up from the docks in a huge crowd scene there's a brief, horrifying minute you think he's the husband Astor's been boasting of to Sir Guy Harrington (John Halliday) during the voyage.
-Things get better when golddigger Francis hits it off with Sir Guy on a very weird and sexy on a bicycle ride.
-Dewy, wild-eyed and seductive, she really wakes up the film in this scene, but the zzz's are never far behind, struggling to catch up like Edward Everett Horton on a girl's bike.
+Thanks to the light touch of director Gregory La Cava this soggy farce is pretty light on its feet, even with excessive early sound hiss and TCM's print all but faded to light uniform grey.
+Mary Astor plays a martyrishly modern upscale wife who comes home from a trip abroad--faithful to her husband Don (Robert Ames) all the while--only to find he's taken up with a blonde gold digger (Noel Francis), and her claw-hooked mother (Gladys Gale).
+Once again the gender neutral fuddy-duddy-isms of Edward Everett Horton attempt to liven the stiltedness.
+He comes to pick Mary Astor up from the docks in a huge crowd scene; there's a brief, horrifying minute when I thought he was the husband Astor's been boasting of to her would-be lover Sir Guy Harrington (John Halliday) during the voyage.
+Phew!
+Were we meant to think that?
+Tricky, tricky Gregory!
+Things get better when the blonde gold digger hits it off with Sir Guy during a strangely sexy bicycle ride.
+Dewy, wild-eyed and seductive, trying to hide her panting and light sweat sheen, she really wakes up the film, ash if the exercise re-activates the bootleg backstage hooch in her system, but the zzz's are never far behind, struggling to catch up like Edward Everett Horton on a girl's bike.

 TARZAN, THE APE MAN